qhuang5177/BayesianMCMClocal/README.md

 This project implements Bayesian inference using Markov Chain Monte Carlo (MCMC) methods with a focus on computational efficiency for large-scale data. \
 Parameters with tractable full conditional distributions are updated using standard Gibbs sampling.
 The remaining parameters are updated using gradient-based MCMC methods.\
 To further improve scalability, especially in the presence of large datasets, we replace standard gradient-based updates with Stochastic Gradient MCMC (SGMCMC) methods.
-This hybrid approach maintains inference accuracy while significantly reducing computational overhead.

 The workflow includes:

 Defining a Bayesian hierarchical model\